Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Elevation Gain: ~1,650 ft. / 503 m

-The Kuliʻouʻou Ridge Trail in the southeastern Koʻolaus is the best of the best when it comes to hiking on Oʻahu!
+The Kuliʻouʻou Ridge Trail in the southeastern Koʻolaus on Oʻahu is the best of the best when it comes to hiking on the island!

-By this, I mean that Kuliʻouʻou Ridge is, without a doubt, one of the best sunrise hikes on Oʻahu, the summit is one of the most scenic of any viewpoint on the island, and Kuliʻouʻou is one of the 'easier,' more accessible day hikes—given that the difficulty of reaching similar viewpoints on Oʻahu only increases from here.
+By this, I mean that Kuliʻouʻou Ridge is, without a doubt, one of the best sunrise hikes on Oʻahu, the summit is one of the most scenic viewpoints on the island, and Kuliʻouʻou is one of the 'easier,' more accessible day hikes—given that the difficulty of reaching similar viewpoints on Oʻahu only increases from here.

-This is all to say that the Kuliʻouʻou Ridge Trail is one of my favorite hikes on Oʻahu, and I recommend hiking it early in the morning over any other time of the day, primarily because of the way the sun rises and the fact that parking is easiest early in the day.
+This is all to say that the Kuliʻouʻou Ridge Trail is one of my favorite hikes on Oʻahu, but because it is so beautiful, Kuliʻouʻou Ridge is also one of the more popular day hikes on the island, which is why I recommend hiking the trail early in the morning—primarily because of the way the sun rises and the fact that parking is easiest to find early in the day.

 Kuliʻouʻou Ridge Trailhead Parking

-Parking for both the Kuliʻouʻou Ridge Trail and the Puʻu ʻO Kona Trail are located at the same trailhead in the back of Kuliʻouʻou Valley on Kālaʻau Place, about 20-25 minutes away from Waikīkī.
+Parking for the Kuliʻouʻou Ridge Trail is located in the very back of Kuliʻouʻou Valley on Kālaʻau Place, about 20-25 minutes away from Waikīkī.

 That said, parking on Kālaʻau Place has very limited space for both residents’ cars, as well as hikers all fighting for the same spots.
-Therefore, parking is one of the biggest reasons that I recommend starting early—especially on weekends!
+For this reason, parking is one of the biggest reasons that I recommend starting early—especially on weekends!

 Google Maps Directions: Kuliʻouʻou Ridge Trailhead